March 24, 2026

 Florida uses different limitations periods depending on the legal theory and case type.
 The table below summarizes common personal injury-related deadlines, but the correct deadline can depend on the date of injury, the defendant, the type of claim, and whether special rules apply.

 The safest approach is to treat the shortest possible deadline as controlling until an attorney confirms otherwise.
-Insurance negotiations, medical treatment, and settlement discussions usually do not stop the clock by themselves.
+Opening an insurance claim, receiving medical treatment, or negotiating a settlement does not automatically stop the lawsuit deadline.

 When Does the Clock Start Running?